This is one of the issue I see beginners struggle with. So I am just going to explain how to make two docker containers talk to each other.

 This is straight forward way to do it.
 All you have to do it create a docker network and assign the network to both the containers.

-We will consideer connecting a database to an app service.
-For these you will generally have docker-compose to manage them both easily.
+We will consider connecting a database to an app service.
+For this, you will generally have docker-compose to manage them both easily.

-Let’s say you have the initial version as follow.
+Let’s say you have the initial version as follows.

 services: